 Why I am writing this Review

 Some people write reviews with dollar signs in their eyes, I have no such financial motivations.
-I am not being paid nor am I affiliated in any way with Kevin David or his movement "THATLifestyleNinja."
+I am not being paid nor am I an affiliate of Kevin David, his Masterclass, or his movement "THATLifestyleNinja." #notanaffiliate